-Self-harm can take many different forms and can include any behaviour that is not in our best interests, that we use to try and deal with an emotional pain.
-Someone who is self-harming might do things like cutting and burning themselves, or they might also do a wide range of other things to help them deal with painful feelings.
+Self-injury/self-harm can take many different forms and can include any behaviour that is not in our best interests, that we use to try and deal with an emotional pain.
+Someone who is self-injuring might do things like cutting and burning themselves, or they might also do a wide range of other things to help them deal with painful feelings.

-We think it’s important to talk about self-harm so we can understand what it is, why people might do it, how they can do it safely and how they can access support.
-If you are self-harming, we want you to feel safe and comfortable opening up about your experiences and sharing your stories with others, so you know that you are not alone.
+We think it’s important to talk about self-injury so we can understand what it is, why people might do it, how they can do it safely and how they can access support.
+If you are self-injuring, we want you to feel safe and comfortable opening up about your experiences and sharing your stories with others, so you know that you are not alone.